-Political Party: Independent
+Political Party: Islamic Dawa Party

-Political Position: Independent
+Political Position: Right

-World Press Freedom Rank: Iraq 162/180
+World Press Freedom Rank: Iraq 167/180

-Iraq is ranked 162nd out of 180 countries in RSF’s 2020 World Press Freedom Index.
-Reporters Without Borders reports violence against journalists stating “Iraqi journalists risk their lives when they cover protests or investigate “and “Murders of journalists go unpunished because they are not investigated.”
+Iraq is ranked 167 out of 180 countries in RSF’s 2023 World Press Freedom Index.
+Reporters Without Borders reports violence against journalists, stating, “Iraqi journalists risk their lives when they cover protests or investigate “and “Murders of journalists go unpunished because they are not investigated.”
 In 2019, Following the attack on journalists and media outlets, Unesco condemned the attacks and murder of journalists.